Ptosis Repair with Upper Eyelid Blepharoplasty

 (1) What is Ptosis?

 Ptosis, sometimes referred to as blepharoptosis refers to droopy eyelids due to an abnormally low upper eyelid in the relaxed primary position.
-This might possibly result in loss of vision particularly while reading, headaches and eyebrow strain.
+This could lead to in loss of vision particularly while reading, headaches and eyebrow strain.

-- Ptosis is classified in numerous ways based on a variety of characteristics.
+• Ptosis is classified in various ways based on a variety of characteristics.

-- Based on origin, it might possibly be congenital or acquired.
+• Based on origin, it could be congenital or acquired.

 Upper eyelid ptosis is drooping of the upper eyelid margin in relation to the superior limbus and causes functional and cosmetic problems.
 A ptotic eyelid covers more than 2 mm of the upper limbus, and in severe cases it covers the pupils obstructing vision.